sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 ## Summary

 A. M. A. Ayrookuzhiel presents the *Pottan Teyyam* (also called the *Tottam of Pottan Teyyam*) as a Pulaya ritual-poem that functions rhetorically as a sustained repudiation of caste-based exclusion.
 The essay reproduces the Pulaya version of the *Tottam*, offers a line-by-line reading of its argumentative moves, and then contrasts this with a Brahminised reworking in which Sankaracharya is the antagonist.
-The Pulaya song builds its critique from common life — food, labour, wounds, trees, boats — to insist on shared humanity; the Brahminised narrative reframes the episode as a spiritual teaching about non-duality, thereby neutralising the poem’s direct social critique.
+The Pulaya song builds its critique from common life — food, labour, wounds, trees, boats — to insist on shared humanity; the Brahminised narrative reframes the episode as a spiritual teaching about non-duality, thereby neutralising the poem's direct social critique.
 All quotations and page references below are taken from the source document.

 ## Introduction and method